Fantaghirò (film series): Black Witch

 The Black Witch (Strega Nera), also known as the Black Queen (Regina Nera), portrayed by Brigitte Nielsen (original Italian dubbing by Aurora Cancian), is the evil counterpart of the White Witch and the self-declared arch-enemy of Princess Fantaghirò.
 She is introduced in the second film as the vain and cruel ruler of the faraway Dark Kingdom who plots to destroy Fantaghirò and Romualdo's pure romantic relationship.
-At first the witch demands to rule their lands, but soon she also begins to desire the handsome prince for herself.
-She lures them both to her kingdom by kidnapping Fantaghirò's father, who becomes her figurehead Dark King.
+At first, the witch demands to rule their lands, but soon she also begins to desire the handsome prince for herself.
+She lures them both to her kingdom by kidnapping Fantaghirò's father, who becomes her figurehead, the Dark King.
 She then turns herself into Fantaghirò to make Romualdo kiss her for a spell that turns him into her slave whom she orders to slay the princess.
 But Fantaghirò manages to outsmart her rival and the Black Witch is turned to crystal (later retconned to stone) and smashed into pieces.
-A part of her survives preserved inside Romualdo's mind until it is eradicated by the White Witch as she again comes to Fantaghirò's rescue.
+A part of herself is preserved inside Romualdo's mind until it is eradicated by the White Witch as she again comes to Fantaghirò's rescue.

 However, the Black Witch's character turned out to be so popular that the director decided to bring her back for all the next chapters of the saga.
-In the third film, Fantaghirò and the Black Witch's former apprentice minions, Bolt and Lightning, reluctantly restore restore her to life because Fantaghirò needs the help of her magic against Tarabas, and the witch is forced to teach the princess.
+In the third film, Fantaghirò and the Black Witch's former apprentice minions, Bolt and Lightning, reluctantly restore her to life because Fantaghirò needs the help of her magic against Tarabas, and the witch is forced to teach the princess.
 At the height of her power in the second film, she could transform herself as well as other living beings and objects near her into anyone or anything at will (including turning herself into an eagle and Fantaghiro into a bullfrog).
-However, once the Black Witch has helped the good Fantaghirò, her own evil powers become greatly weakened.
+However, once the Black Witch has helped the good Fantaghirò, her evil powers become greatly weakened.
 In the fourth and fifth films, she constantly tries to get rid of Fantaghirò so she can be powerful again.